eduvpn/documentation/SCALING.md

 ## Hardware

-It is recommend to run "bare metal" and not on a virtual machine.
-One can start with a virtual machine, but for (very) serious use it makes sense to run on a physical machine.
+It is recommend to run "bare metal" and not on a virtual platform.
+One can start with a virtual machine, and move to bare metal later to increase the performance of the VPN server.
+It is hard to quantify the benefits of moving to bare metal as it depends on the VM platform that is being used and how it is configured.
+Dedicated network interfaces, for example using IOMMU may also increase the performance.

+The current architecture limits the number of OpenVPN processes to 16 per profile.
+It makes sense to match the number of CPU cores with the number of OpenVPN processes.
+So up to 16 cores per server (profile) makes sense.
+It is in no way required to start with 16 cores for a VM server, but it is possible to slowly grow to 16 cores when the VPN server use increases.

-A machine up to 16 cores is supported.
-Having a CPU with AES-NI is highly recommended as that will improve the performance substantially.
+A CPU with AES-NI (hardware accelerated AES) is highly recommended.
+It will substantially improve the performance.

-For networking, it is recommended to use 10Gbit+ networking equipment.
+For networking, it is recommended to use 10+ Gbit networking equipment.
 It is possible to use 2 NICs, one to handle the VPN traffic, and one to handle the "plain" traffic.
 This could potentially increase the performance by a factor of two.